strahinjapopovic/node-gen-readme/app/readme-test/README.md

 ## Tests

-Tests are performed by invoking ` >_ $ node index.js ` commands but before it should be installed packages under section Installation.
+Tests are performed by invoking ` > $ node index.js ` commands but before it should be installed packages under section Installation.

+## License

+Copyright © 2024, [strahinjapopovic](https://github.com/strahinjapopovic).
+Released under the [The MIT License](./LICENSE).

 ## Questions

-Questions about application can be reffered to author's [GitHub Account](https://github.com/strahinjapopovic) or you can contact me directly [Contact Me](mailto:spope.mails@gmail.com).
+Questions about application can be reffered to the author's [GitHub account](https://github.com/strahinjapopovic) or you can [Contact Me](mailto:spope.mails@gmail.com) directly over an email.